Full Body Workouts vs Split Workouts: Which is More Effective for Muscle Growth?

 Understanding Full Body Workouts

-Full body workouts involve exercises that target multiple muscle groups in a single session.
-This approach is ideal for those with limited time, as it allows for comprehensive training without the need for multiple gym visits each week.
+Full body workouts target multiple muscle groups in a single session.
+This approach is efficient for those with limited time and space, requiring only 25-30 minutes to complete.

 Benefits of Full Body Workouts